droglenc/NCMTH207/modules/ce/ANOVA1Transformations_CE1.md

 Create a new variable in the data frame that is the appropriately transformed response variable.
 Fit a new One-Way ANOVA with this transformed variable.
 Use it to answer the following questions.

-{:start="2"}
-1. Is there a significant difference in the groups means of the transformed data?
+Perform multiple comparisons on the transformed scale).
+Use these results to answer the questions below.

+{:start="3"}
 1. Specifically which group means (of transformed data) differ?
-1. Interpret the largest group mean in the `emmeans()` results.
-1. Back-transform the largest group mean.
-Interpret this value.
+1. Interpret the first group mean.
-1. Interpret the paired means from the `emmeans()` results that are most different.
+1. Interpret the first difference of paired means.

+Back-transform the multiple comparisons results.
+Use these results to answer the questions below.

+{:start="6"}
+1. Interpret the first back-transformed group mean.
-1. Back-transform the most different difference of paired means from the `emmeans()` results.
-Interpret this value.
+1. Interpret the first back-transformed difference of paired means.

 &nbsp;